jrrpedersen/azure-predictive-maintenance/docs/05_eda_summary.md

 The dataset is clearly imbalanced, typical of predictive maintenance.
 Modeling will require:
 * Class weighting (e.g., scale_pos_weight in XGBoost) or
+  - penalize the model more when it misclassifies the rare class (failures)
+  - the model learns to pay attention to the minority class
 * Oversampling (SMOTE) or
 * Threshold tuning
 * Metrics like ROC-AUC, PR-AUC, precision-at-k